-To install Netdata on pfSense, run the following commands (within a shell or under the Diagnostics/Command prompt within the pfSense web interface).
+To install Netdata on pfSense, first run the following command (within a shell or under the Diagnostics/Command prompt within the pfSense web interface).

 You must edit

 /usr/local/etc/netdata/netdata.conf and change

 bind to = 0.0.0.0.

 Visit the Netdata dashboard to confirm it's working:

 service netdata onestart as a Shellcmd entry within the pfSense web

 interface under Services/Shellcmd.
 You'll need to install the Shellcmd package beforehand under System/Package

 Manager/Available Packages.
 The Shellcmd Type should be set to